facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

 Often it is enough to set the desired state of an object directly.
 In these cases the computational overhead of running full dynamic simulation may not be necessary to achieve a desired result.
-Setting the object to :ref:`habitat_sim.physics.MotionType.KINEMATIC` with :ref:`Simulator.set_object_motion_type` specifies that the object's state will be directly controlled.
+An object's motion type can be set to :ref:`habitat_sim.physics.MotionType.KINEMATIC` directly through its 'motion_type` property, which specifies that the object's state will be directly controlled.

 In the example below, a kinematic can is placed in the scene which will not react to physical events such as collision with dynamically simulated objects.
 However, it will still act as a collision object for other scene objects as in the following example.